sunshinemyson/Joke/README.md

 to the use of the camera2 API, although the native libraries themselves can run on API >= 14 devices.

+## SvenZ's comments
+Prepare to build android APK:
+1. Make sure you can build example along with Tensorflow offical source code **Setup Android SDK/NDK in the WORKSPACE file under root directory, use ndk 14b**
+2. Replace offical content with this repository
+3. only bazel build tested

 ## Current samples:

 1. [TF Classify](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/android/src/org/tensorflow/demo/ClassifierActivity.java):